UrbanGS: Semantic-Guided Gaussian Splatting for Urban Scene Reconstruction: Methodology

-The decomposition lays the foundation for our two-stream optimization strategy.
-Dynamic Gaussians in $\mathcal{G}_i^d$ undergo dedicated motion refinement (Sec.~\ref{sec:dynamic}) to accurately capture movement, while static Gaussians receive geometric regularization (Sec.~\ref{sec:static}) to enhance scene stability.
-Additionally, we employ an optimizable environment texture map for sky representation, which is rendered separately and composited with the Gaussian-rendered image through alpha blending, as described in~\cite{chen2023periodic}.
-This separation allows targeted optimization without interference between dynamic and static components.
-Optimizing stationary dynamic Gaussians (\eg, parked vehicles) within a distinct subset is still more efficient than methods like DeformGS~\cite{yang2024deformable}, which jointly model entire scene dynamics.
-This targeted approach results in a more accurate reconstruction of both dynamic and static elements.
+The decomposition lays the foundation for our two-stream optimization strategy. the static Gaussians receive geometric regularization (Sec.~\ref{sec:static}) to enhance scene stability, while the potentially dynamic Gaussians in $\mathcal{G}_i^d$ undergo a dedicated motion refinement (Sec.~\ref{sec:dynamic}) to accurately capture movement.
+Additionally, we employ an optimizable environment texture map for sky representation, which is rendered separately and combined with the Gaussian-based image by alpha blending, as described in~\cite{chen2023periodic}.